 In Delaware, there is no rule for color of title.
 This simply isn’t part of the laws that govern adverse possession in this state.
 This is not a valid way to gain ownership of a property in Delaware.

-In some states, squatters are required to pay property taxes in order to claim adverse possession.
+In some states, squatters are required to pay property taxes to claim adverse possession.
 In fact, some states will decrease the required possession time for squatters who pay the property taxes.
 However, in Delaware, this simply isn’t the case.
-Like in the case of color of title, property taxes hold no weight in an adverse possession claim.
-Whether or not the squatters pay property taxes on the building or land, the time period for occupation required for adverse possession is still 20 years.
+Color of title or property taxes records hold no weight in an adverse possession claim and the required period for occupation is still 20 years.

 How to Get Rid of Squatters in Delaware

 Though many states set a required period of response for landlords, there is no such provision in Delaware.
 The 20 years of continuous possession is enough to begin an adverse possession claim.

 However, there is an exception if the landowner is “disabled”.
 In this case, a legal disability could be that the landowner is a minor, is legally incompetent, or is in prison.
-In this case, the landowner has 10 additional years after their disability is lifted (they come of age, regain sanity, or are released from prison) to reassert their right to their land.
+In this case, the landowner has 10 additional years after they are of age, or their disability is lifted to reassert their right to their land.

-However, Delaware doesn’t have extensive laws for getting rid of squatters.
-The first thing that you must realize is that you cannot remove them yourself.
-As in most states, it is illegal to do anything that would force the tenants to leave, such as turning off the utilities or changing the locks.
-This falls under the jurisdiction of self-eviction, and a landowner who takes these actions may be sued.
+Delaware doesn’t have extensive laws for getting rid of squatters.
+As in most states, it is illegal to do anything that would force the tenants or squatters to leave, such as turning off the utilities or changing the locks.
+This falls under the jurisdiction of self-eviction, and a landowner who takes these actions may face legal repercussions.

-Instead, even though you have no rental agreement with the squatters, you must go through an eviction process to remove them.
-There are four different types of eviction notices that you can serve, depending on the circumstances.
+Even though there might not be a rental agreement in place, owners must go through an eviction process to remove squatters.
+There are a few different types of eviction notices that owners can issue to a squatter, depending on the circumstances.